UK Autumn Budget 2024: What does it mean for me?

 Planning opportunities

-- Early planning to make use of tax-efficient savings including Junior ISAs and ISAs, together with a mix and match approach combining state and private provision, can be effective.
+• Early planning to make use of tax-efficient savings including ISAs, together with a mix-and-match approach combining state and private provision, can be effective.

 Business Asset Disposal Relief (BADR) and Investors Relief (IR)